elitejake/Moby-Project/README.md

 - To all others who helped in the creation of this lexical resource.
 - To the contributors of this repository.

-Let me know if I had missed anyone.
+Let me know if I missed anyone.

 ## Disclaimer